Open SaaS Review 2026: Best Free SaaS Boilerplate

 const subscription = await fetchUserSubscription(stripeSubscription.id);

-if (!subscription.userId) throw new Error('No user ID found in subscription');
+if (!subscription.userId) throw new Error('No user ID in subscription');

 await updateUserSubscription(subscription.userId, {